-I figured I better post this pretty quickly after my first entry to clear up any confusion it may have caused.
+I figured I better post this pretty quickly after my first entry to clear up any confusion.

-I’ll start by saying that Brad and I were a totally normal, typical couple up until recently.
-We’d both moved to Raleigh for jobs, after college.
-We lived in a high-rise apartment building near downtown.
+We lived in a high-rise apartment building downtown.
 I was on the fourth floor – he was on the fifth.

-We met at Third Thursday – an event our apartment managers put on once a month in the courtyard for the tenants with free live music, food and beer.
-I’d written it off as a corny single’s mingling night, but my sister Katie – who was staying with me for the summer – convinced me we couldn’t pass up free beer and wine.
+We met at a singles mingling event our apartment managers put on once a month in the courtyard.
+I’d written it off as a corny, but my sister Katie – who was staying with me for the summer – convinced me we couldn’t pass up free beer, wine and music.
 Although Brad initially asked for Katie’s number – she was the drunker and friendlier sister – by the end of the summer, he ended up falling for me.

 The rest is history.
-By winter, I was pregnant.
-We were totally unprepared and freaked out.
-For me, abortion was not an option.
+Six months later I was pregnant.
+At the time, abortion was something I refused to consider.
 Brad, although terrified, was supportive and started the search for a new job and a proper house to have a baby in.

 We were bored, frustrated, and in a rut.

-Then, one day, I was reading through my conspiracy theory websites – a pastime to keep the boredom at bay – and came across this article about the “conspiracy” of monogamy.
+Then, one day, I came across an article about the “conspiracy” of monogamy.
 The basic message was that monogamy is not natural or healthy and that it’s been pushed on us since the advent of agriculture, private property and patriarchy, to keep things streamlined and simple for our overlords.

-It was the first time I’d ever seen the word polyamory.
-I didn’t know how it worked or what it looked like, having no examples of it.
-I started googling it and found examples of it in other parts of the world, youtube documentaries and the mini-series – The Ethical Slut.
+Soon I learned the word “polyamory.”
+Having no real-life examples of it, I didn’t know how it worked or what it looked like.
+I started Googling it and found some fascinating articles, documentaries and the YouTube mini-series – The Ethical Slut.

 I told Brad about my discovery.

-“What?!”
-He was shocked and curious.
 “Wait a minute… Are you saying you’d be into this?
-You’d be ok with me having sex with other women?!?”
-Suddenly, the idea started sounding appealing to him.
+You’d be ok with me having sex with other women?!?” he asked, half shocked and confused, half thrilled.

 “I don’t know,” I said.
 “I just want to know more.
 I think this could be the solution to all of our problems, to everybody’s problems!”

-Over the next couple of weeks, Brad revealed so many secret feelings, he’d been repressing since the day he found out I was pregnant.
+Over the next couple of weeks, Brad revealed all the secret desires he’d been repressing since the day he found out I was pregnant.

-He’d been secretly dying for a new experience for nearly four years, and denying himself for the sake of duty and family obligations.
+He’d been secretly dying for a new sexual/romantic experience for nearly four years, and denying himself out of obligation to his family.

-“I still love you and never want to lose you,” he said.
+“I still love you and never want to lose you,” he said, a couple weeks later, when we decided to open our relationship.
 “I just want both.”

 But neither he nor I ever knew – until then – that “both” was an option.
 Both the excitement and butterflies in your stomach that come along with new romances and multiple intimacies, and the stability, security and comfort of long-term, stable partners.

-He seemed thrilled to learn he didn’t have to choose anymore – he could have his secretly longed for adventures without fear of losing me.
-And so could I… although – because of the social conditioning of women – my desire for adventure, new romance and multiple sexual intimacies had been repressed much deeper.
+He seemed thrilled to learn he didn’t have to choose anymore – he could have his adventures without fear of losing me.
+And so could I… although – because of the social conditioning of women – my desire for sexual freedom had been repressed much deeper.

-I wasn’t having much luck matching him up with a decent girl who met all of the necessary criteria – polyamorous, whose life wasn’t “too full” already, attractive, not too close of a friend, comfortable with the fact that he was in a pretty serious partnership already with a child, not halfway across the country, and, again, not monogamous.
+I wasn’t having much luck matching him up with a woman who met all of the criteria – polyamorous, but not poly-saturated, attractive, not too close of a friend, comfortable with him being basically married with a child, not halfway across the country, and, again, not monogamous.

 “Maybe we need to find an easier, no-strings-attached kind of a girl to break the ice,” I finally suggested.
 And that, my friends, was the inspiration of my first blog post.